-- FCS_CKM.1(1) The TOE uses a NIST-validated implementation to generate asymmetric keys in support of TLS communications. - FCS_CKM.1(3) The TOE performs password-based key derivation in support of secure storage of credentials. - FCS_CKM.2 The TOE performs NIST-validated key establishment in support of TLS communications. - FCS_CKM_EXT.1 The TOE implements its own cryptographic functionality.
+- FCS_CKM.1(1) The TOE uses a NIST-validated implementation to generate asymmetric keys in support of TLS communications. - FCS_CKM.1(3) The TOE performs password-based key derivation in support of secure storage of credentials. - FCS_CKM.2 The TOE performs NIST-validated key establishment in support of TLS communications. - FCS CKM EXT.1 The TOE implements its own cryptographic functionality. - FCS_COP.1(1) The TOE uses a NIST-validated implementation to perform AES encryption and decryption in support of both TLS communications and secure storage of credentials.

-- FCS_COP.1(1) The TOE uses a NIST-validated implementation to perform AES encryption and decryption in support of both TLS communications and secure storage of credentials. - FCS_COP.1(2) The TOE uses a NIST-validated implementation to perform cryptographic hashing in support of TLS communications. - FCS_COP.1(3) The TOE uses a NIST-validated implementation to generate and verify RSA digital signatures in support of TLS communications. - FCS_COP.1(4) The TOE uses a NIST-validated implementation to perform HMAC functions in support of TLS communications and the pseudo-random function used for password-based key derivation. - FCS_HTTPS_EXT.1/Client The TOE implements HTTPS as a client to secure data in transit. - FCS_HTTPS_EXT.1/Server The TOE implements HTTPS as a server to secure data in transit. - FCS_HTTPS_EXT.2 The TOE implements mutual authentication when acting as an HTTPS server. - FCS_RBG_EXT.1 The TOE implements its own random bit generation services. - FCS_RBG_EXT.2 The TOE uses a NIST-validated implementation to generate pseudo-random bits and this implementation is seeded with sufficiently strong entropy collected from the operational environment. - FCS_STO_EXT.1 The TOE uses its own cryptographic functions to secure credential data at rest. - FCS_TLS_EXT.1 The TOE implements TLS to secure data in transit. - FCS_TLSC_EXT.1 The TOE implements TLS as a client. - FCS_TLSC_EXT.2 The TOE's TLS client implementation supports mutual authentication for some TLS functions. - FCS_TLSC_EXT.5 The TOE's TLS client implementation presents supported elliptic curves to the server in the Supported Groups extension when an ECDHE cipher suites is negotiated. - FCS_TLSS_EXT.1 The TOE implements TLS as a server. - FCS_TLSS_EXT.2 The TOE's TLS server implementation supports mutual authentication for some TLS functions.
+- FCS_COP.1(2) The TOE uses a NIST-validated implementation to perform cryptographic hashing in support of TLS communications. - FCS_COP.1(3) The TOE uses a NIST-validated implementation to generate and verify RSA digital signatures in support of TLS communications. - FCS_COP.1(4) The TOE uses a NIST-validated implementation to perform HMAC functions in support of TLS communications and the pseudo-random function used for password-based key derivation. - FCS_HTTPS_EXT.1/Server The TOE implements HTTPS as a server to secure data in transit. - FCS_HTTPS_EXT.2 The TOE implements mutual authentication when acting as an HTTPS server. - FCS_RBG_EXT.1 The TOE implements its own random bit generation services. - FCS_RBG_EXT.2 The TOE uses a NIST-validated implementation to generate pseudo-random bits and this implementation is seeded with sufficiently strong entropy collected from the operational environment. - FCS_STO_EXT.1 The TOE uses its own cryptographic functions to secure credential data at rest. - FCS_TLS_EXT.1 The TOE implements TLS to secure data in transit. - FCS TLSS EXT.1 The TOE implements TLS as a server. - FCS_TLSS_EXT.2 The TOE's TLS server implementation supports mutual authentication.